Great British Service

 This entry was posted on 25/01/2013.

-In the past doctors have told us that to have a healthy bowel you must eat plenty of fibre to help keep things moving.
-It's true that fibre keeps our stools soft and makes them easier to pass, but medical professionals are increasingly believing that it's not just diet that makes a healthy bowel; it's the way we poo.
-Squatty Potty is set to change the nation uses the loo to make our bowels as healthy as possible.
+In the past doctors have told us that to have a healthy bowel you must eat plenty of fibre.
+However, medical professionals are increasingly believing that it's not just diet that makes a healthy bowel.
+It's the way we poo.
+Squatty Potty is set to change the way the nation uses the loo!

 Humans have been anatomically designed to squat for a number two.
 Just the same as any other animal, squatting allows complete and natural defecation.
-But since the prevalence of the modern toilet, which makes using the loo far more comfortable, we've been doing unseen damage to our bodies by straining to defecate and failing to completely empty our guts.
+But since the prevalence of the modern toilet we've been doing unseen damage to our bodies.
+Sitting down means we strain to defecate and fail to completely empty our guts!

-Our bodies are naturally programmed to remain in continence mode all the time, otherwise we'd have endless accidents.
+Our bodies are programmed to remain in continence mode all the time; otherwise we'd have endless accidents.
 When in continence mode, the puborectalis muscle chokes the rectum and holds faeces inside.
-When sitting, standing, laid down or walking around, this powerful muscle keeps everything inside.
+When sitting, standing, laid down or walking, this powerful muscle keeps everythinginside.
 It is only when we squat, with knees raised above our hips, that the puborectalis releases the rectum and allows defecation.